morganmayday/tayen-core/magic/build-spells.md

 III: Concentrate on two things simultaneously this scene.
 Free action.

-IV: Raise a wall from the earth within 120ft of you, up to 20ft long, 5ft thick, and 10ft tall.
+IV: Raise a wall from the earth within 120ft of you, up to 20ft long, 5ft thick, and 10ft tall, or carve a trench of equivalent dimensions.
 Permanent.
 Full-round action.